- Bullet Summary

 When both are clear, it will help the WHY and HOW types to have a clear role in the partnership.

 Chapter 9: Know WHY, Know HOW, Then WHAT?

-Simon Sinek says that in the early stages of a company it’s easier to keep the Golden Circle working well because the founders make most of the decisions and have the most contact with the outside world.
+Simon Sinek says that in the early stages of a company, it’s easier to keep the Golden Circle working well because the founders make most of the decisions and have the most contact with the outside world.

-To keep a healthy Golden Circle as the company grows the leader at the top should represent the emotional limbic brain while WHAT the company says and does represent the rational thought and language of the neocortex.
+To keep a healthy Golden Circle as the company grows the leader at the top should represent the emotional limbic brain while WHAT the company says and does represents the rational thought and language of the neocortex.
 And both have to keep in line at any stage.

 Logo, Stories, Symbols & WHY

 Simon Sinek then dwells on a very important topic: since the WHY sits deeply in the limbic brain, it can be difficult to clearly articulate it.